-An employee or retiree can secure for his or her eligible dependents any uniform coverage provided for employees by the Texas Employees Group Benefits Program.
-For information on eligible dependents, see the Texas Employees Group Benefits Program (GBP) Dependent Eligibility Chart at http://www.ers.state.tx.us/customer-support/eligible-dependents/.
+An employee can secure for his or her eligible dependents any uniform coverage provided for employees by the Texas Employees Group Benefits Program.
+For information on eligible dependents, see the Texas Employees Group Benefits Program (GBP) Dependent Eligibility Chart at http://ers.texas.gov/Benefits-at-a-Glance/Dependent-eligibility-chart.pdf.